 High Limits should be set above the maximum tonnage required to properly produce a particular part and is set for each channel of the tonnage monitor.
-If something in the process changes during normal operation that causes the tonnage developed to exceed this maximum limit, a stop (configurable as an Immediate Stop, Top Stop, or Intelli-Stop) is issued.
+If something in the process changes during normal operation that causes the tonnage developed to exceed this maximum limit, a stop (configurable as an Immediate Stop or Top Stop) is issued.